cran-task-views/WebTechnologies/WebTechnologies.md

         creation and managing of storage accounts. `r pkg("AzureTableStor")` and `r pkg("AzureQstor")` extend AzureStor to provide interfaces to table storage and queue storage respectively
-      - `r pkg("AzureVM")` is
-        a package for creating and managing virtual machines in Azure.
+      - `r pkg("AzureVM")` creates and manages virtual machines in Azure.
 It includes templates for a wide variety of common VM specifications and operating systems, including Windows, Ubuntu, Debian and RHEL.
       - `r pkg("AzureContainers")` provides a unified facility for working with containers in